 Today there’s a wide selection of used hybrids available, from almost every manufacturer.
-Because of their often-stellar fuel efficiency, plus the high-end trim and standard equipment levels among many of the more recent models, they are cars – and crossovers, SUVs, and trucks – that most every used-car shopper should consider.
+Because of their often stellar fuel efficiency, plus the high-end trim and standard equipment levels among many of the more recent models, they are cars – and crossovers, SUVs, and trucks – that almost every used-car shopper should consider.

 Because the hybrid marketplace has changed so rapidly over the last ten years, with both hits and misses along the way, it’s important to do your homework before you start browsing the for-sale listings.
 That’s why we’ve compiled this comprehensive used hybrid buying guide.
 It’s everything you need to know to make a smart used hybrid purchase.

 More than 5 million hybrids have been sold new in the U.S. since the first hybrid – Honda’s teardrop-shaped, two-seat Insight, went on sale near the end of 1999.
 There were 17 sales that year.

 Toyota’s first Prius hybrid, a tiny econobox based on the subcompact Echo, was introduced two years earlier in Japan but didn’t hit the U.S. until a few months into 2000.
 Hybrid sales were a mere 9,350 units that year.

 Honda struck back with the Civic Hybrid in 2003, and Ford introduced the first domestic model, the Escape Hybrid crossover, in 2005.
 By then, annual sales of the four gas-electric models had risen to 209,711.